Video of Daddy Lumba’s Maternal Family Home Surfaces After Akosua Serwaa Visit, Wows Ghanaians

 After Akosua Serwaa’s visit, a video emerged that showed the house's complete exterior for the first time.

-The Facebook video of Daddy Lumba’s maternal family home is below.
+The Facebook video showing a section of Daddy Lumba’s maternal family home is below.

 Akosua Serwaa and Odo Broni in court